 They said the EU executive was wrong to say Apple’s two Irish subsidiaries – Apple Sales International (ASI) and Apple Operations Europe (AOE) – had been granted a selective economic advantage and, by extension, state aid.

 Apple welcomed the ruling, saying the case was not about how much tax it pays, but where it is required to pay it.

 Ireland – which had appealed against the Commission’s decision alongside Apple – said it had always been clear it had not given special treatment to the U.S. company.

-The defeat for European Competition Commissioner Margrethe Vestager could weaken or delay pending cases against Ikea’s [IKEA.UL] and Nike ‘s (N:) deals with the Netherlands, as well as Huhtamaki ‘s (HE:) agreement with Luxembourg.
+The defeat for European Competition Commissioner Margrethe Vestager could weaken or delay pending cases against Ikea’s and Nike (NYSE:)’s deals with the Netherlands, as well as Huhtamaki’s agreement with Luxembourg.

 Vestager said she would study the court’s judgment and reflect on possible next steps.
 The Commission can appeal on points of law to the EU Court of Justice, Europe’s top court.

 The Commission, which was ordered by the court to pay Apple’s and Ireland’s legal costs, could still salvage its case, said Dimitrios Kyriazis, Head of Law Faculty at the New College of Humanities in London.

 “Its defeat is very similar to its defeat in the Starbucks cases, that is it won on matters of legal principle and lost due to the allocation of evidentiary onus,” he said.